Pricing: Objectives of pricing

 Price is influenced by the type of distribution channel used, the type of promotions used, and the quality of the product.
 Where manufacturing is expensive, distribution is exclusive, and the product is supported by extensive advertising and promotional campaigns, then prices are likely to be higher.
 Price can act as a substitute for product quality, effective promotions, or an energetic selling effort by distributors in certain markets.

 From the marketer's point of view, an efficient price is a price that is very close to the maximum that customers are prepared to pay.
-In economic terms, it is a price that shifts most of the consumer economic surplus to the producer.
+In economic terms, it is a price that shifts most of the consumer's economic surplus to the producer.
 A good pricing strategy would be the one that could balance between the price floor (the price below which the organization ends up in losses) and the price ceiling (the price by which the organization experiences a no-demand situation).

 Pricing strategies

-Marketers develop an overall pricing strategy that is consistent with the organization's mission and values.
+Pricing is not always seen as a strategic process.
+Greg Cudahy of Accenture observed in 2007 that for some businesses, "pricing is the last bastion of gut feel".
+Where pricing is strategic, marketers develop an overall pricing strategy which is consistent with the organization's mission and values.
 This pricing strategy typically becomes part of the company's overall long-term strategic plan.
 The strategy is designed to provide broad guidance for price-setters and ensures that the pricing strategy is consistent with other elements of the marketing plan.
 While the actual price of goods or services may vary in response to different conditions, the broad approach to pricing (i.e., the pricing strategy) remains a constant for the planning outlook period which is typically 3–5 years, but in some industries may be a longer period of 7–10 years.
 The pricing strategy established the overall, long-term goals of the pricing function, without specifying an actual price-point.

 Broadly, there are six approaches to pricing strategy mentioned in the marketing literature: